stephanpieterse/pyblend-animidi/readme.md

 This just outputs a script which blender reads. so it's pretty stackable.

 ## I need more speed!
-from python, generating a script to be used can take a few seconds. from blender, running the script (which usually is a few thousand lines) could take anything from a few seconds to a couple of minutes.
+From python, generating a script to be used can take a few minutes.
+From blender, running the script (which usually is a few thousand lines) could take anything from a few seconds to a couple of minutes.
 Try importing for one channel at a time, or limiting the frame range you want animated to test everything out before running the full script.

+## Future Development
+I am looking at building this into a full fledged Blender plugin, where everything can be managed from inside Blender.
+Different animations / variations of them based on velocity.
+Cutting vibrato animations instead of scaling them for more realism.
+This was all done and tested on python2.7 (due to an admin error) but I hope to make it fully python3 compliant.
+This is NOT PEP8 compliant... yet...

 ## Test Bench
 - Acer Travelmate 5742